 Phases of sleep

 Light sleep is the first stage of sleep, during which your body and mind become relaxed, and you may wake up easily.
-In this phase, your heartbeat slows, your breathing calms and your body cools down, setting the stage for a deeper sleep.
-It's a serene moment when the world fades away, and all that is left is to embrace the peacefulness of rest.
+In this phase, your heartbeat slows, your breathing becomes calm, and your body temperature cools, setting the stage for a deeper sleep.
+It's a serene moment when the world fades away, and all that remains is to surrender to the peacefulness of rest.

 When you drift into deep sleep, your body embarks on a vital mission of healing and rejuvenation, mending the wear and tear of the day.